 Can you find out during pregnancy if your baby has CF or is a CF carrier?

 Yes.
 If you or your partner has CF or is a CF carrier, you can have a prenatal test to find out if your baby has the condition or is a carrier.
 You can have either of these tests:

-How is CF treated in pregnancy?
+How is CF treated during pregnancy?